lopes/logbook/content/2024-mitre-attack-101-bridging-gap.md

 +++
 title = "MITRE ATT&CK 101: Bridging the Gap"
 date  = 2024-01-12
-description = "Essential guide to MITRE ATT&CK, bridging gaps with practical insights for cybersecurity."
+description = "Guide to MITRE ATT&CK with history and context for better usage."

 [taxonomies]
 tags = ["security", "threatdetection"]